Mapping Config Reference

 triggerstringyesButton name that activates this layer

-tapstringnoButton/key emitted on short press (when using hold activation).
+tapstringnoButton/key emitted on short press (when using hold or hold_toggle activation).
 May be a ButtonId, KEY_*, mouse_*, or disabled.
 Cannot be macro:<name> — the layer tap dispatch path does not run macros, so tap = "macro:foo" is rejected at validate time (error.LayerTapCannotBeMacro).
 Use macro:<name> from [remap] / [layer.remap] instead.

-hold_timeoutintegernoHold detection threshold in ms (1–5000)
+hold_timeoutintegernoHold detection threshold in ms (1–5000); default 200

 [layer.remap]